 Two Rules to Know

 If you’re serious about playing softball at the college level, you need to know the rules for recruiting.
 Not knowing the rules is not an acceptable excuse for violations.
 Knowing the rules will also allow you to make it as easy as possible for coaches to recruit you.
 You should download the NCAA Guide for the College-Bound Student-Athlete and the Play NAIA publications.
 Plan on doing it every year while you’re still playing softball so that you can keep up with any rule changes (can we say test optional?).
 And if you have any questions, call the organizations and ask!

 Three Sources of Help for College Softball Recruiting

-You can pay someone to help you through the college recruiting process or take advantage of the experience of those who have already gone through it.
-Back in the ancient days of the internet, like 10 years ago, there were multiple softball specific forums but one the biggest and most active is Hey Bucket.
-The Softball Channel’s Fastpitch Forum also includes a topic just on college recruiting.
+You can pay someone to help you through the college softball recruiting process or take advantage of the experience of those who have already gone through it.
+Back in the ancient days of the internet, like 10 years ago, there were multiple softball specific forums with one the most active being Hey Bucket.
+Today, not so much.

 Four Topics to Ponder